Workplace Noise Monitoring

 Note: In the older standards such as IEC 60651 and 60804, meters were classified as 'Type 1' and 'Type 2', but in the new standard IEC 61672, they are defined as Class 1 and Class 2.

 Clearly, the best thing to do is to reduce the noise AT SOURCE, by screening machines, slowing them down, changing technology or any of the many ways available.
-In many situations, this ideal is not possible to achieve and the reality is that hearing protection will have to be employed.
+In many situations, the ideal is not possible to achieve and the reality is that hearing protection will have to be used.

-A Full Survey will include full details of all the noisy processes, in other words, mapping the various noise sources, determining the people exposed and the various levels; all obvious matters.
+A full survey will include full details of all the noisy processes, in other words, mapping the various noise sources, determining the people exposed and the various levels; all obvious matters.
 The subsequent report should include immediate actions needed – such as introducing ear defenders - as well as longer term noise reduction strategies.
 It is clear that in any noisy space, the loudest noise measured must be used for everyone in the vicinity, unless a separate measurement is taken at each worker’s location.
 Such a separate measurement is easily done with a personal sound exposure meter (PSEM) such as the doseBadge noise dosemeter.

 Who should measure?